fprasx/unlocked/concurrent-vector/src/atomics/cas.md

 returns `Err(actual_value)`, on success, it returns `Ok(expected_value)` (if it succeeded, that means `actual_value == expected_value`).

-**Note**: for the rest of the book, I'm going to refer to compare-and-swap as `compare_exchange`, as that is what the Rust Standard Library uses.
+**Note**: for the rest of the book, I'm going to refer to `compare-and-swap` as `compare_exchange`, as that is what the Rust Standard Library uses.
+I used `compare-and-swap` on this page because it's very explicit about what the operation does.